powerdes/stuff/Health/README.md

 ## Summary
-XML output from Iphone Health app is pretty crappy, this package calculates some averages and outputs the raw data, split by date.
+XML output from Iphone Health app is pretty crappy, this package calculates some averages and outputs the raw data, split by date into csv files for further processing.

 ## Maven Build Goals
 ```